Malak-Mansour/ReproducingFoundationalResult/README.md

 <img width="272" alt="image" src="https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/e04ea6f0-1a89-4e6b-94ee-d68323bbe4dd">

+### Parameter values
 One-way delay takes the following values 3, 77.25, 151.5, 225.75, and 300 ms. MSS takes 536, 1460, and 4312 bytes.
 Sine Figure 3 has approximately 60 points in total, we conclude that the number of uniformly distributed values of packet loss (in log(p)) are 4: 5 delay * 3 MSS * 4 p = 60 BW points).
 For every combination of MSS and delay, generate 4 uniformly distributed values of p between 0.00003 and 0.3.
 Generate on excel 60 points with those parameters, and number each trial.

-This is the network topology
+### This is the network topology

 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/b300d43c-7884-468e-9782-6ec439dadae0)

+### 60 trials table
+Here is a google sheet with my 60 trials for your reference: https://docs.google.com/spreadsheets/d/1vfvR07gic8oynpdxMrSt_JkWlNSyXOmwcM6QkL_JecY/edit

+### Bottleneck link rate
 First, we don't want a queue to form.
 Check the maximum BW in Figure 3 of the paper.
 If we don't want a queue to form, then the bottleneck link rate must be greater than the maximum possible BW.
 The maximum BW in the plot is around 2e8 bits/s, so we will set the bottleneck link rate to 1Gbit with  0.1GB buffer on both sides of the router (towards romeo and towards juliet)

 ![image](https://github.com/Malak-Mansour/ReproducingFoundationalResult/assets/73076958/25700a2f-5861-4e8e-b7dd-083d72e475d5)